Other common name: one spot livebearer

 Speckled mosquitofish have been discovered in NSW waterways.
-This raises concerns about the potential impacts of yet another introduced freshwater fish in NSW.
-Detrimental interactions with introduced pests are considered a major threat to native aquatic biodiversity, and the 'Introduction of fish to freshwaters within a river catchment outside their natural range' is listed as a key threatening process under the NSW Fisheries Management Act 1994.
+This raises concerns about the potential impacts of yet another introduced freshwater fish in NSW, including the threat to native aquatic biodiversity.

 Speckled mosquitofish are native to eastern South America between Brazil and Uruguay.

 They are a tiny livebearer (family Poeciliidae) and are similar in size and shape to the related Gambusia holbrooki (plague minnow or mosquitofish), although they are more yellowish in colour.
 The males are distinctively speckled with irregular black spots and blotches.
 Females can grow to 6 cm and males to 2.5 cm in length.They give birth to live young rather than laying eggs as most fish do, and produce broods of up to 80-100 offspring.

 Speckled mosquitofish live in still ponds with dense aquatic vegetation.
 They are hardy and tolerate a wide range of environmental conditions.
 They mainly eat plant material and sediment.
 Contrary to popular belief, they do not consume a substantial number of mosquito larvae and have little value in mosquito control.